Great Things to Do in Bournemouth With Kids

 The writers of Frankenstein, The Lord of the Rings and The Strange Case of Dr. Jekyll and Mr. Hyde are all closely associated with this seaside resort, as are the memories of most of your parents and, depending on your age, your own childhood.
 That’s because Bournemouth was one of the pre-eminent sandy holiday destinations for hundreds of years, and still remains a family favourite, despite the invention of the airplane and its budget airlines delivering pallid Brits en masse to the south of Spain.

 As such, there’s something of a Victorian eminence to Bournemouth, with its old-world architecture and family-fun activities.
 So, just like their parents decades before them, the kids are likely to love their holidays here.
 The coast is adorned with sandy strands, while the pier amusements will keep them entertained all day.
 Pantomimes and other family shows take place in the iconic Pavilion Theatre, and museums, festivals and galleries add to the excitement.
-We at the Plum Guide know all about Bournemouth and its delights; so here we impart the best of our knowledge on the best things to do in Bournemouth with kids.
+We here at Plum Guide know all about Bournemouth and its delights - we are travel experts after all - so here we impart the best of our knowledge on the best things to do in Bournemouth with kids.

 Get changed in one of the colourful huts that back onto the green mound at the rear of the beach.
 Chase your kids around the beach and force them to slap suncream on, and then play some ball games on the sand.
 Rent a deck chair and umbrella, while keeping an eye on the little ones.
 They’ll be splashing about in the cold water (why don’t they seem to mind the cold)?
 The city even has its own children’s safety scheme called LV=KidZone, involving wristbands and reuniting lost kids with their worried parents.
 Still, best to keep an eye on them.